The Dirtiest Surface in 12 Places You Go to All the Time

 Entrepreneur sent swabs of various surfaces around its office to Dr. Gerba and found that phones were the dirtiest of them all.
 Not only did they contain an average of more than 25,000 bacteria units each, but they also contained 60 types of bacteria.
 Desks weren’t too much better, carrying about 21,000 bacteria units each.

 Beware the frozen food aisle.
 Reusethisbag.com sent EMLab P&K to different grocery stores and found that in traditional supermarkets, refrigerator doors carry a hefty 327,000 colony-forming units (CFU) per square inch—about 18 times more than a pet toy, and 4.5 times more than a shopping cart.
 Taking all types of grocery stores into account (traditional, budget, superstore, and upscale), fruits and veggies were even worse in certain stores, with 5,700,000 CFU and 3,300,000 CFU per square inch at budget and upscale markets, respectively—though just a fraction of those on the produce in traditional grocers or superstores.
 “Ditch supermarket germs as soon as you get home by washing your hands or using hand sanitizer,” Gerba tells TODAY.
+These things supermarkets aren’t cleaning as they should are also worth washing up for.

 Those fold-down tray tables on planes get a lot of media attention, but one experiment showed there are even germier spots.
 Investigators from Canadian consumer watchdog program Marketplace swabbed five often-touched areas on 18 different flights, and they found that the seat headrest actually had the highest concentration of bacteria—and some even had E. coli.
 “It really is about ingestion or inhalation,” microbiologist Jason Tetro commented.
 “There’s a very good likelihood that you could potentially be inhaling this or getting it into close enough contact that it could get into you.”
 The second dirtiest spot was the seat pocket, which might not be so surprising when you consider the fact that flight attendants have found everything from dirty diapers to uneaten food tucked inside them.
 Tetro recommends carrying hand sanitizer and wet wipes to disinfect before hunkering down for a flight.
+And make sure you’re aware of the things airplanes aren’t cleaning as they should.

 Sterile as they seem, there are still germs lurking in your doctor’s office—and it’s not in the waiting room.
 Insurancequotes.com put several doctor’s office items to the test and found that clipboard pens hang onto a staggering eight million CFU per square inch—more than 46,000 times more than what you’d find on a toilet seat.